neverfap-deluxe/nfd-api/content/articles/EDIT--INTRO-creating-your-first-neverfap-schedule.md

 {{< hr3 "To start out, I recommend spending approximately 10 minutes per day practicing observation." >}}

-Specifically, the <a class="link" href="/practices/observe-it-all">Observe it all</a> practice which explains how to do this in the most simple way possible.
+Specifically, the <a class="link" href="/practices/observe-your-senses">Observe Your Senses</a> practice which explains how to do this in the most simple way possible.

 Observation truly is the most fundamental practice you can do in terms of  developing your awarenes, and it is the practice we ask that you commit to every single day.